Are you considering signing up for the card_name credit card?

 - If you assume that you’ll easily reach $300 in travel spending per year, you’re going to see that money go right back into your pocket in the form of a statement credit.
 This means that $300 of that $550 annual fee can be considered “covered” by spending in this category.

-- You’ll have an opportunity to earn 50,000 bonus points in your first three months of card membership.
-If you achieve that, those points could be worth between $500 and $750.
+- You’ll have an opportunity to earn 60,000 bonus points in your first three months of card membership after spending $4,000 on purchases.
+If you achieve that, those points could be worth $900 toward travel.
 That makes covering Year 1 a breeze, but these bonus points are a one-time reward.

 - It’s hard to place an exact value on the airport lounge, hotel and resort perks that you get with this card.
 This will vary based on personal travel volume and program availability at your desired destinations.

-- You could also see immediate returns on the DoorDash and Lyft subscriptions, but those are temporary and also tough to evaluate without knowledge of your potential individual usage.
+- You could also see immediate returns on the DoorDash, Instacart and Lyft subscriptions, but those are temporary and also tough to evaluate without knowledge of your potential individual usage.

 Annual Travel and Dining Spending Example